 … and lastly – not always hidden storage – but using a fabric basket can be a great idea because they are light and can have handles – so can be carried around easily.

-Want to try some of these soft toy storage ideas in your own home?
+Want to try some of these stuffed animal storage ideas in your own home?

 Here’s some of the items that have been used in the above ideas – all curated ready for you to go shopping – hope it helps!

 You can find out more about any of the items below by simply clicking the picture – where you’ll be taken to the shop it’s sold in.
 All links are affiliate links – which means that I get a commission if you make a purchase, at no cost to you of course.

 There you have it – loads of soft toy storage ideas to choose from

 I hope that there’s one or two that you can use in your own space that will make all the difference.

 These work well in most rooms, and I personally have used hammocks, mesh hanging, and trunks/baskets over the years at different stages of my daughters life.
 They’ve all worked really well.